 lead time (d)

-Figure 9: Evolution of the notification skill with daily lead times and probability threshold for each of the combination methods in an scenario with no persistence.
+Figure 9: Evolution of the notification skill with daily lead times and probability threshold for each of the combination methods in a scenario with no persistence.
 Each plot rep- resents a different combination of NWP.
 As a benchmark, the black, solid line represents the skill of ENS with optimized criteria.

 586 4.3.1.
 Notification skill